BMW motorcycle with a grabby or jerky clutch

-Is your clutch OK when cold and gets really grabby after warming up?
+Is your clutch OK when cold and gets grabby after warming up?
 It isn’t that you are clumsy.
 A grabby clutch usually means that the input shaft of the transmission has excessive end play.
-It can grab even when cold, on a bike with a really loose input shaft.
+It can grab even when cold on a bike with a loose input shaft.
 The shaft is moving and engaging the clutch by itself.

 I recently learned of another reason for a grabby clutch from Dave.
-His bike had a grabby clutch and it was due to a broken clutch rod.
-It was broken at the felt and the edges were at an angle.
+His bike had a grabby clutch, and it was due to a broken clutch rod.
+It was broken at the piece of felt, and the edges were at an angle.
 They would alternately make the rod longer and shorter as they “turned” against one another.
 Replacing the clutch pushrod fixed the symptom.
-Thanks to Dave for that tip.
+Thanks to Dave for sharing that unusual fault.

 It is also possible for the spines to need to be lubed, but that is far less likely.
-If it really is a lack of spline lube, the grabby symptom will not vary with temp.
-As you are fixing the end play, you will certainly clean the clutch hub and transmission splines, then apply modern grease made just for this purpose.
+The grabby symptom will not vary with temp if it is a lack of spline lube.
+Since you are fixing the end play, you will certainly clean the clutch hub and transmission splines, then apply modern grease made just for this purpose.

-The end play may be checked without opening the transmission.
+You can measure the end play without opening the transmission.
 It takes a dial indicator and a way to hold the transmission down.
 Get it all set up ahead of time.
 Heat the transmission up to about 180-220 F and put the dial on the input shaft.
 Grab the shaft and push and pull on it.
 The end play can be measured more accurately than with the cover off.
 BMW calls for the end play to be .004,” but I like to set it at .001 or .002 when cold.
-The end play increases when warm and you may well find .004″ when the whole case is heated up.
+The end-play increases when warm, and you may well find .004″ when the whole case is heated up.

-If you ride in very cold weather, below freezing, then I would suggest that you allow for the extra expansion when the case warms up.
+If you ride in freezing weather, I suggest allowing for some extra expansion when the case warms up.
 I would then suggest that you set the end play at .003″ to .004″ as you measure it at room temperature.

-To correct the end play one must open it up.
+To correct the end play, one must open it up.
 That means several special tools and is not for the faint of heart.
-To measure the end play I use a homemade tool.
+To measure the end play, I use a homemade tool.
 It is an old ruined rear cover.
 It has been machined off until the bearing surfaces are revealed.
 Then the bearing holes are opened up by hand sanding a bit to allow it to drop over the bearings without heat.
 The “tool” cover surface must be very good and clean.
 It holds the shafts in perfect alignment and allows the depth gauge to reach the bearings.
-A bearing that isn’t “held” will tend to cock to one side and that is why the method shown in the BMW workshop manual won’t work well.
+A bearing that isn’t “held” will tend to cock to one side, which is why the method shown in the BMW workshop manual won’t be accurate.
 It uses parallel bars and a depth gauge.

 While this input shaft spacing needs to be done, one should strongly consider replacing and servicing other parts while one is in there.
-Whenever the transmission is out, I suggest that you check and service the clutch, rear main seal, oil pump cover O-ring and the transmission input shaft seal.
-Learn more about the clutch.
+Whenever the transmission is out, I suggest that you check and service the clutch, rear main seal, oil pump cover O-ring, and the transmission input shaft seal.